 The Wispr Flow alternative: VoiceScriber (100% offline, on‑device)

 If your requirement is "no audio leaves the device", VoiceScriber is designed for exactly that.
 VoiceScriber works entirely offline and never sends recordings or data to any cloud servers.
-All transcription runs on your iPhone, with 100+ languages, quick editing, and one‑tap export.
+All transcription runs on your iPhone, with 100+ languages, quick editing, instant transcript search, and one‑tap sharing.

 Security & compliance context